Sweden international yearling sale

 5.5 The buyer is aware that additions to the auction information can be submitted by the speaker as well as via notices in the auction hall or on the horse’s box door and on Yearling Sale’s website in the online catalog.
 Information in this way is valid towards the Buyer.

-5.6 Horse should be vaccinated basic (A, B and C) against A2.
-According to the rules of Swedish Trotting Association, at least A and B must be completed.
+5.6 Horse should be vaccinated basic (two vaccinations with an interval of 21-92 days) against A2.
 Horse should also be vaccinated against tetanus.
 The vaccinations must be noted in the horse passport.

 5.7 A horse may undergo an ocular inspection on the day of the auction by the veterinarian on duty.